Gas then clutch or clutch then gas?

 The pupil doesn’t listen

 I taught someone to drive once from the beginning and I always told them to do gas then clutch.
-One day just before the pupils driving test they said that they’d been watching some videos online and people were saying you should move off by using the gas before the clutch.
+Just before their driving test, they said that they’d seen some videos online and people said you move off by using the gas before the clutch.

 I said well yes, that’s what I’ve always said.
 The pupil swore I’d never told them that when I’d been saying it from the beginning.
 Even more strange is that the video they’d watched was one of mine!

-I’ve a lot more to say about gas then clutch and I’ll be adding to this page soon.
-If you found this page useful I recommend you also read my page about clutch control.
+If you found this page useful I recommend you also read my pages on: